 Types of Immigration Cases in Texas

-The Gonzalez Law Group handles many different kinds of immigration issues.
+The Gonzalez Law Group, PLLC handles many different kinds of immigration issues.
 Some of the most common include:

 - Criminal Immigration — Includes immigration bond hearings, illegal reentry offenses, and deportation or removal proceedings;